mingxiuuuuu/Jira-MCP-Server/README.md

    What JIRA tools do you have available?
    ```
    ```
-   Create a JIRA ticket for fixing the login bug
+   Create a JIRA ticket for creating the login feature
    ```
    ```
    Show me all tickets assigned to me